axiomzen/ubc-tech-talk/README.md

 > What's it like to work at ZenHub?
 What's your day-to-day life like?

+- **Christine**:

+  - Working at ZenHub is really fast paced and exciting.
+We ship a new extension about once a day so there's constantly new features to work on.
+When I started my internship on my first day I got assigned a bunch of bugs so I had to learn javascript and CSS and then after that I asked a lot of questions from my co-workers for help.
+On a typical day we usually have a big feature we are working on with a few other team members so we will be implementing that as well as reviewing other people's code and testing.

 - **Lucy**:
   - Please read Christine's blog.